An explicit exotic representation of a rank-one simple Lie group via convex bodies: Introduction

 There are different ways to embed \(\H^2\) in a \(\psl\)-equivariant way into \(\mathbb{H}^\infty\), and these embeddings all have quasi-isometric images.
 In \S\ref{section: comparison}, we first note that they do not necessarily reduce to an isometry.
 However, if the associated representations are irreducible, then \cite[Theorem B]{MP} states that the orbits of the unique \(\so\)-fixed point are isometric.
 In particular, \(\iota(\H^2)\) and \(f_{\frac 1 2}(\H^2)\) are isometric.
 We verify this fact by a direct calculation at the end of \S\ref{section: comparison}.

 Two further questions emerged as a natural continuation of what has been studied in the present article.

 The first one is: \emph{can we construct an exotic representation \(\rho\colon \Isom(\H^n)\to \Isom(\H^\infty)\) using convex bodies?} The answer is no, and the present construction is a dimensional accident, as we now explain.

+The hyperbolic embeddings of convex bodies does not restrict to plane convex bodies.
+The construction in the present article is a particular case of hyperbolic embedding of convex bodies in any \(\R^n\) \cite{DF}, or even in a separable Hilbert space \cite{long}.
+In particular, the pivotal Lemma~\ref{lem encadrement A}, based on the Poincaré–Wirtinger Inequality, is a particular case of properties of the spherical Laplacian \cite[Lemma 2.3]{DF} or of Malliavin calculus in infinite dimension \cite[Section 4]{long}.
+In any case, the support function map provides a convex embedding from convex bodies to infinite dimensional hyperbolic space.
+It is not restricted to symmetric convex bodies, but to convex bodies up to translations, or, that is equivalent, to convex bodies with Steiner point at the origin.

-The hyperbolic embeddings of convex bodies studied by the first and second authors in \cite{DF} and \cite{long} respectively are not limited to $\R^2$: the support function map provides a convex embedding of the space of convex bodies of \(\R^n\) with Steiner point at the origin (that generalises symmetry of convex bodies) into the infinite-dimensional hyperbolic space.
-One may wonder whether this construction can be applied to the volume-preserving action of $\operatorname{SL}_n(\R)$ over the ellipsoids in $\R^n$ in order to derive a representation of $\operatorname{SL}_n(\R)$ into $\Isom(\H^\infty)$.
+One may wonder how the volume-preserving action of $\operatorname{SL}_n(\R)$ acts over the ellipsoids in $\R^n$, in order to derive a representation of $\operatorname{SL}_n(\R)$ into $\Isom(\H^\infty)$.
 Actually, for \(n\geq 3\), the Lie group $\operatorname{SL}_n(\R)$ has Kazhdan's Property (T), which prevents it from acting non-elementarily by isometries on any real hyperbolic space, see for example \cite[\S1.4 and \S2.6]{Bekka2008kazhdan}.
 Also, the hyperbolic embedding of convex bodies in higher dimensions is based on the intrinsic area, which coincides with the volume only for the plane.
 For example, for convex polyhedra, it is, up to a dimensional constant, the sum of the 2-dimensional volume of the faces of dimension 2, and this is not preserved by \(\operatorname{SL}_n(\R)\) for \(n>2\).
 So, in higher dimension, our construction provides an embedding of the symmetric space of \(\operatorname{SL}_n(\R)\) into \(\H^\infty\), but the action is not isometric.
 We also remark that in dimension \(2\), the hyperbolic plane is homothetic to the symmetric space \(\sl/\so\) endowed with the Killing metric.

 Also, in higher dimensions, the boundary at infinity is always given by the symmetric segments.
 But the convex hull of this boundary at infinity gives all the symmetric convex bodies only for the plane (Lemma~\ref{lem Z=C}), but not for higher dimensions.